zbigniew2025/ft2-clone/README.md

 Big parts of the code (except GUI) are directly ported from the original FT2 source code, with permission to use a BSD 3-Clause license.

-To install it on openBSD use ./install_openBSD.sh script
+To install it on openBSD use ./install_openBSD.sh script and first install needed packages: doas pkg_add sdl2 libiconv